JohanVanslembrouck/corolib/studies/final_suspend/README.md

 * The implementation of coroutine4 in class_async-thread.h is similar to the one in class_async.h, except that coroutine4 now resumes coroutine3 on a separate thread.

-* From one p1XXX_xyz.cpp source code file, two eexecutables will be produced, stfs-p1XXX_xyz and stfs2-p1XXX_xyz, where stfs stands for "study final_suspend".
-If the compiler directive USE_CORO_DONE_TEST=1, stfs-p1XXX_xyz is produced, if USE_CORO_DONE_TEST=0, stfs2-p1XXX_xyz will be produced:
+* From one p1XXX_xyz.cpp source code file, two executables will be produced, stfs-p1XXX_xyz and stfs2-p1XXX_xyz, where stfs stands for "study final_suspend."
+If compiler directive USE_CORO_DONE_TEST=1, stfs-p1XXX_xyz will be produced;
+if compiler directive USE_CORO_DONE_TEST=0, stfs2-p1XXX_xyz will be produced:

 ```c++
 #if USE_CORO_DONE_TEST